Abdulla-Khan/Calculator/README.md

 # Calculator in Flutter

-A functioning calculator made using Dart and Flutter Clone main repo if you want a Simple Theme and master for Dynamic Theme with some extra functions.
+A functioning calculator made using Dart and Flutter.
+Clone main repo if you want a Simple Theme and master for Dynamic Theme with some extra functions.

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)